The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 motion graphics

-For example, look at the Kurzgesagt – In a Nutshell YouTube channel, which uses short videos to explain the most popular scientific questions.
+For instance, take a look at the Kurzgesagt – In a Nutshell YouTube channel.
+They use short videos to break down some of the most popular scientific questions with motion graphics.

 Motion Graphics Video Examples